June 9th - 15th

 I am conscious of the challenging and often uncomfortable nature of this topic.
 Grief is personal.
 With this project, I seek to contribute an approach to art-making that allows space for emotion from both performers and audience, an unforgiving acceptance of all of the feelings that arise around loss and grief, and a process for finding understanding and relief.” - Ali Kenner Brodsky

-Ali will be joined in residence by two dancers,.
-Jenna Pollack and Meghan Carmichael and a musician, Morgan Eve Swaim, who will be composing and performing with the company during their showing at Lavender Hill Farm on August 1st.
+Ali will be joined in residence by two collaborators, Jenna Pollack and Morgan Eve Swain, a musician who will be composing and performing with the company during their showing at Lavender Hill Farm on August 1st.

 Ali and her collaborators will be sharing a free workshop that is open to the public at The Crooked Tree School of Ballet studio.